ryansemple/EmailInput/README.md

 All files are less than 200 lines long with the exception of "site.scss" which is slightly longer.

+•To trigger an invalid email from Kickbox in sandbox mode, enter in the email "rejected-email@example.com" and click "Verify".

 ## Scripts

 ### `npm i`